Updated January, 2022 – A blood test called “epitope mapping” accurately predicted peanut allergy 93 percent of the time, a recent study finds.

 Beyond diagnosing peanut allergy, Sampson envisions other uses for epitope mapping.
-He and his colleagues will soon release data showing that epitope mapping may be able to determine roughly how much peanut someone could consume without reacting.
+He and his colleagues are gathering data showing that epitope mapping may be able to determine roughly how much peanut someone could consume without reacting.

 “We know that not everybody reacts to the same amount of peanut protein,” Sampson says.
 “Some people are very sensitive, and may react to as little as 1 milligram.
 But studies suggest that up to 50 percent of people with peanut allergy may tolerate up to 300 milligrams [about ¾ of a peanut kernel] without reacting,” he says.
 “There is a big gradation to what people react to.”